djale1k/Dzalevski/README.md

 ### Hi there 👋

- 👨‍💻 I’m a software engineer from Skopje, Macedonia with a passion for computers, programming and designing and developing distributed systems.
+ 👨‍💻 I am a Senior Backend Engineer with a passion for designing and developing user-facing applications on a big scale.
+With a focus on distributed systems and API design, I bring over 6 years of experience in the field.
+I am based in Skopje, Macedonia, and thrive in collaborative and dynamic environments.
+I am always eager to take on new challenges and contribute to cutting-edge projects.
+If you're looking for a dedicated and experienced Senior Backend Engineer, feel free to reach out to me.
+Let's connect and explore potential opportunities!

-🌱 In my free time, I love working on ⚡open-source⚡ software, programming in ⚡Go⚡ as well as dabbling with the latest tools and technologies, and testing new stuff out on my pet projects.
-I am also a competitive gamer.
+🌱 Beyond my professional endeavors, I am an avid open-source contributor and passionate about exploring the latest tools and technologies.
+I enjoy programming in Go and working on my personal projects to continually expand my skill set.
+In my free time, I indulge in competitive gaming, fueling my competitive spirit and enhancing my problem-solving abilities.

- 🔭 I’m currently working @ [Glassnode](https://glassnode.com) as Senior Software Engineer
+ 🔭 Currently, I am a key member of the Market Intelligence Studio team at [Glassnode](https://glassnode.com), where I play a crucial role in building robust APIs and services to power seamless user experiences.

  🔭 Rank Top Rated Plus on Upwork with over 1500h *For freelancing year - 2021*